esotericnonsense/bitcoind-ncurses/README.md

 # bitcoind-ncurses (master/development branch)

+## NOTE - this repository is no longer maintained.
-## NOTE: release versions are tagged. v0.0.23 is the latest.
+## Release versions are tagged. v0.0.23 is the latest.

 Python ncurses front-end for bitcoind.
 Uses the JSON-RPC API.